 If youâ€™re one of the millions of Americans in considerable debt, it isnâ€™t just your pocketbook that could be affected, but your health, too.
 Here are four ways to help you cope

-If you're one of the millions of Americans in considerable debt, it isn't just your pocketbook that could be affected, but your health, too.
+If you are one of the millions of Americans in considerable debt, it isn’t just your pocketbook that could be affected, but your health, too.
 Credit card balances, loans and other monetary obligations can blossom into an ever-present source of pressure.

 “Debt-related stress results in physical symptoms such as sleeping problems, overeating or undereating, increased blood pressure and difficulty concentrating,” says Elizabeth Carll, a New York-based clinical psychologist and author who specializes in stress.